 Exclusive interview with Dr. Ulrich Hermann, Chief Digital Officer, Member of the Management Board of Heidelberger Druckmaschinen AG

-Part 1 of the ValueDialog addresses the topic of transformation within the industry.
-Part 2 takes a closer look at the new ground that Heidelberg needs to break.
+The current ValueDialog addresses the topic of transformation within the industry.
+It takes a closer look at the new ground that Heidelberg needs to break.

 It is a sensation in the history of German industry: a mechanical engineering company established in the 19th century “allowing” itself a Chief Digital Officer at board level.
 Yet this is exactly what happened in November 2016 at Heidelberger Druckmaschinen AG with the appointment of Dr. Ulrich Hermann, who heads up the ‘Digital Services’ division.
 His challenging mission?
 To lend tangibility to the central idea ‘Heidelberg goes digital’ not only in the market and among customers, both operationally and in terms of content, but also to create acceptance among employees for the changes that need to be made in order to survive and enjoy profitable growth in the long term.